Iowa's Garza aims for opener after cyst removed

 Garza said his doctors don't really know when or why his cyst developed, though he said he played last season without any pain in that area.

-But Garza said that, had the cyst not been removed, he would have run the risk of it having it ruptured in practice or during a game by an errant elbow or an awkward fall.
-That may have caused the spleen to rupture as well, a scenario that would've put Garza's life in danger.
+But Garza said that, had the cyst not been removed, he would have run the risk of it seeing it ruptured in practice or during a game by an errant elbow or an awkward fall.
+That might have caused the spleen to rupture as well, a scenario that would've put Garza's life in danger.

 "I never thought something like that could be going on," Garza said.
 "It was definitely a little scary, because there was a big risk to the surgery.
 But the surgery went really well.
 Everything went as well as possible."